zurawiki/dotfiles-old/README.md

 # TODO
   - google drive to sync downloads, desktop
   - grep as ripgrep
+  - Use make for install scripts
+  - scroll in less and
+  - iterm integration

 # status bar prompt
   - fast
   - abreviation on directories, first letter